 It’s always a good idea to incorporate your primary keyword or phrase into your page’s description.
 But avoid stuffing that same keyword or similar ones multiple times into a one or two-sentence meta description.
 It will just seem awkward, and Google won’t like it.

 3. Make sure it matches your page’s content

 Since your meta description is meant to summarize your page’s content, it should do just that.
-Re-read through your page’s content thoroughly and write a one- to two-sentence summary that will give a searcher the best representation of that content.
+Keeping a heavy focus on your keywords meta tag will help you with this.
+When figuring out how to write meta tags it helps to re-read through your page's content thoroughly and write a one-to-two sentence summary that will give a searcher the best representation of that content.